How Many Showings Does It Take to Sell a House on Average?

 You’re about to put on a cup of tea and curl up with a good book when you get a text from your real estate agent: “Buyer wants to see the house tomorrow.
 Does 1 p.m. work for you?”
 You stop mid-relaxation to vacuum, clear countertops, and ask the kids to please put away their toys.

-During the appointment you take the dog to the park and come back an hour later to find the buyer’s car still in the driveway.
-So you walk around the block again…and again, until the coast is clear.
+During the appointment, you take the dog to the park and come back an hour later to find the buyer’s car still in the driveway.
+So you walk around the block again … and again, until the coast is clear.
 Exasperated, you wonder: “Phew, I don’t know how much longer I can do this.
 How many showings on average does it take to sell a house?”

-The number of showings required to sell your home will depend on factors such as the level of competition in the market (is there surplus or lack of inventory?), whether the home is priced correctly, and if you’ve taken measures to fix up and stage the home to impress.
+The number of showings required to sell your home will depend on factors such as the level of competition in the market (is there a surplus or lack of inventory?), whether the home is priced correctly, and if you’ve taken measures to fix up and stage the home to impress.

-Or your home could be on the market for six months or more, leading to several dozen showings.
+You could show the house just once or a handful of times and receive multiple offers.
+Or, your home could be on the market for six months or more, leading to several dozen showings.
 However, real estate experts estimate that the typical house will be shown somewhere between 10 and 25 times.

-Showing averages from MLS data
+Showing averages

 Do you have to show your home?